awarbler/CSE212-Final-AW/1-topic.md

 |     Delete()    |     The delete function allows us to delete the entire queue    |     queue.isEmpy()    |     O(1) – order of 1, remains constant, access a specific element    |
 |     Size()    |     Checks the size of the queue    |     len(queue) == size    |     O(1) – order of 1, remains constant, access a specific element    |

-## Example Methods
+## Example Queue without Capacity

 To use queue data structure we will need to set up a class called queue and methods.
-We are going to use a python list and it is important to set the capacity of a list to make the list time effecient.
+This examples uses a python list with no capacity.

 Here are the standard queue operations:

 1. Create a Queue

+    - Create a class hat calls parameter self
     - Initialize an empty python list
     - It is set to zero.
     - Insert as many elements that is needed